Hong Kong: Tiananmen Square vigil activist sentenced to 15 months in jail | DW | 04.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Chow Hang-tung was the vice-chairwoman of the Hong Kong Alliance group, an activists' collective that disbanded in Septemberlast year owing to pressure from Beijing.
+Chow Hang-tung was vice-chairwoman of the Hong Kong Alliance group, an activists' collective that disbanded in September last year owing to pressure from Beijing.

 Chow was arrested last year over two media posts on the day before the June 4 anniversary of the 1989 massacre.

-Her charges relate to a social media post titled "Lighting a candle is not a crime: Stand one's ground," and a newspaper article titled, "Candlelight carries the weight of conscience and the Hong Kong people preserve in telling the truth."
+Her charges relate to a social media post with the title "Lighting a candle is not a crime: Stand one's ground," and a newspaper article entitled "Candlelight carries the weight of conscience and the Hong Kong people perservere in telling the truth."

-Hong Kong police bannedannual vigils to commemorate victims of the 1989 Tiananmen Square protests for the last two years.
+Hong Kong police banned annual vigils to commemorate victims of the 1989 Tiananmen Square protests over the last two years.

-Authorities cited COVID restrictions for disbanding vigils, but critics have said the pandemic was being used as an excuse to block protests.
+Authorities cited COVID-19 restrictions for disbanding vigils, but critics have said the pandemic was being used as an excuse to block protests.

 Magistrate Amy Chan in the West Kowloon Magistrates' Court said that Chow Hang-tung's incitement to assembly caused a "public health risk."